omarmohsen/katacoda-scenarios-1/jenkins-scenario/step8.md

 Running the application directly on the host is not the best practice, its better to run on a container, and thats what we are going to do in this step.

-So, we will subistitute the `run python app` stage with the follwong:

 `
 		stage ('Build docker image'){
 			steps{